WalterMaroney/Cosmos.Cms/README.md

 # Hybrid Design

-Cosmos is a high performance [web content management system](https://en.wikipedia.org/wiki/Web_content_management_system) that combines a [static](https://en.wikipedia.org/wiki/Static_web_page) with a [dynamic](https://en.wikipedia.org/wiki/Dynamic_web_page) website.
+As mentioned above Cosmos is a high performance [web content management system](https://en.wikipedia.org/wiki/Web_content_management_system) that combines a [static](https://en.wikipedia.org/wiki/Static_web_page) with a [dynamic](https://en.wikipedia.org/wiki/Dynamic_web_page) website.
 The two work in concert and are controlled by a third website called the "Editor."

 The editor maintains files on the static website and makes edits to web pages on the dynamic website.
 It also schedules when new content can appear and optionally manages integration with CDNs.
 Additionally, it can synchronize content between Cosmos instances in real time.